 Both clubs are owned by the same company, so you can expect a similar crowd and cutting edge experience at both spots.

 After a night at a Miami club, you’ll probably sleep in and miss the hotel breakfast.
 But that’s okay because everyone knows brunch is the best meal of the day, anyway.
 Breakfast is served 24/7 at the iconic News Café located in the Art Deco district, so there’s no need to rush.
 Of course, no trip to Miami Beach would be complete without indulging in a classic Cuban breakfast.
 Las Olas Café Miami Beach is a must to get your café con leche with a side of tostadas fix.
 For a more upscale Miami brunch try South Beach’s Juvia.

 This rooftop restaurant serves bottomless brunch from 11am-3pm daily.

 Be sure not to limit your time in Miami to the beaches and bars.
-The city has so much more to offer ranging from a wonderful restaurant scene to a vibrant art community and some of the best shopping in the United States!
-People from around Latin America routinely fly into Miami with empty suitcases and the sole purpose of filling them with luxury items at our many shopping malls.
+The city has so much more to offer, from a wonderful restaurant scene to a vibrant art community and some of the best shopping in the United States!
+People from around Latin America routinely fly into Miami with empty suitcases and the sole purpose of filling them with luxury items at Miami's many shopping malls before heading home.